-Electronic versions of the CSU undergraduate, graduate and international applications are accessible at www.csumentor.edu.
+Electronic versions of the CSU undergraduate and graduate applications are accessible on the World Wide Web at www.csumentor.edu.
 The CSUMentor system allows students to browse through general information about CSU's twenty-three campuses, view multimedia campus presentations, send and receive electronic responses to specific questions, and apply for admission and financial aid.